-Located a short distance off I-80 near Loganton, these two waterfalls face each other, creating one of the most unusual hollows you’ll find anywhere.
+Located a short distance off I-80 near Loganton, PA, these two waterfalls face each other, creating one of the most unusual hollows you’ll find anywhere.
 In fact, I can’t think of anywhere in Pennsylvania where two waterfalls come together in such a way.

 Another thing that makes this area so unique is that the two waterfalls are different types and have different levels of water flow since they are on two different creeks.
 However, they are both roughly the same height, at around 20 feet tall.

 While reaching the top of these waterfalls isn’t difficult or a long hike, things are made tricky because of some surrounding private property.
 Fortunately, if you follow the directions below, you can see these waterfalls while staying on public land the entire time.

 To visit these two waterfalls you’ll want to park on the side of the road at the intersection of Spruce Run Road and Nittany Ridge Road at the following coordinates: 41.074226, -77.328539.

 Both of these roads are gravel roads, but, as of the summer of 2022, they are in excellent condition and there is no issue getting any type of vehicle down here.
 That being said, I would hesitate to visit in a non-four-wheeled-drive vehicle during the winter months as the road might not be well maintained.

 When parking, make sure that you don’t block the road or either of the two gates here to be respectful of locals using the roads.